freeCodeCamp/freeCodeCamp/guide/english/php/basic-syntax/index.md

 In the example below, only the first statement will display the value of the $color variable (this is because $color, $COLOR, and $coLOR are treated as three different variables):

+# "." periods are use to concatenate(linking) strings in php as shown in code below.

 ````
 <!DOCTYPE html>
 <html>